 Which Dog Should I Have?

 Understanding your dog

 Dogs are not toys

 A dog is a living animal and requires all the love and care that you would give to a child.
 When you take on a dog there is a responsibility that goes with it.
 Dogs do not look after themselves.They may be expensive - there is a range of costs that they can incur - feeding, vet bills - regular inoculations, general health and any accidents/illnesses that might befall your dog, someone to stay with them when you are away.

 They need time - walking (don't expect dogs to take themselves for a walk), training so that you can control them, grooming, cleaning up after them!They need company - so it is important that you are able to spend time with them during the day.
 Dogs are pack animals and they look to you to be the leader of the pack.
 If you do not give them enough attention (walking, training, grooming, feeding) they may try to take over as pack leader and become aggressive and uncontrollable.
-Find the Right Dog For You Free on-line quiz Adopting a Rescue Dog Paws in Hand Adopt a Dog with the Right Energy Cesar's Way Congratulations on Adopting a Rescue Dog Tips for the First 30 Days of Dog Adoption Successfully Adopting a Rescue Dog
+Find the Right Dog For You Free on-line quiz Adopting from a Shelter Cesar's Way Adopt a Dog with the Right Energy Cesar's Way Successfully Adopting a Rescue Dog

 Page updated: July 19th 2021